Windham Rail Trail Alliance

 Purpose

-The purpose of this corporation is to raise funds through charitable means that will allow it to provide on-going stewardship, preservation, maintenance and the promotion of education of the 4.1 historical miles of the Rockingham Multiuse Trail from Route 111A in Windham, New Hampshire to a point on North Lowell Road in the same town, as it is managed as a paved Rail to Trail bike path within the meaning of Section of the Internal Revenue Code, or corresponding sections of any federal future tax code.
+The purpose of this corporation is to raise funds through charitable means that will allow it to provide on-going stewardship, preservation, and the promotion and education of the 4.1 historical miles of the Rockingham Multiuse Trail from Route 111A in Windham, New Hampshire to a point on North Lowell Road in the same town, as it is managed as a paved Rail to Trail bike path within the meaning of Section of the Internal Revenue Code, or corresponding sections of any federal future tax code.

 Through its activities the corporation will provide to the public a premier non-motorized recreational and educational experience by use of the paved trail and rehabilitation of the historical buildings located at the Windham Depot.

-Copyright © 2011 Windham Rail Trail Alliance
+Copyright © 2015 Windham Rail Trail Alliance